 Time: 22 September 2020, 16:00-16:45 CET

-As a part of the larger European R&I Days event, this session will look at Science and Climate Diplomacy from the geopolitical dimension of the European Green Deal in the Mediterranean.
-The session looks at the issue from the view point of speakers from Horizon 2020 Associated Countries in the Mediterranean: 🇮🇱 Israel, 🇹🇷 Turkey and 🇹🇳 Tunisia.
+As a part of the larger European R&I Days event, this session looked at Science and Climate Diplomacy from the geopolitical dimension of the European Green Deal in the Mediterranean in particular from the view point of speakers from Horizon 2020 Associated Countries in the Mediterranean: ??
+Israel, ??
+Turkey and ??
+Tunisia.

-Following this session (16:45-17:45 CET), there is a possibility to meet green startups and projects from the Mediterranean area in the STARTUP PAVILION to exchange about innovative environmental technologies; and learn about funding opportunities as part of the European Green Deal, Digital Europe and Invest EU.
-The audience is invited to vote on the favourite projects on several categories. n.b. there is a specific link to register for this event: here.
+Following this session (16:45-17:45 CET), there was a possibility to meet green startups and projects from the Mediterranean area in the STARTUP PAVILION to exchange about innovative environmental technologies; and learn about funding opportunities as part of the European Green Deal, Digital Europe and Invest EU.

 How to shape the future of EU-CHINA RELATIONS in R&I cooperation?